Spanberger joins Biden in her district to talk prescription drug costs

 “Abigail Spanberger will stand with Joe Biden because she supports his failed agenda that is fueling inflation, ignoring violent crime and stripping Virginians of their parental rights,” Camille Gallo, a spokeswoman for the National Republican Congressional Committee, said in a statement Wednesday about the visit.

 “We knew Spanberger was worried, but bringing Biden already?”
-Yesli Vega, a Prince William County Board supervisor running in the 7th District Republican primary, said on Twitter.
+Yesli Vega, a Prince William County board supervisor running in the 7th District Republican primary, said on Twitter.
 “Only a few months ago, Terry McAuliffe brought Joe Biden to our Commonwealth and Virginians overwhelmingly rejected them both.”

 Mark J. Rozell, dean of the Schar School of Policy and Government at George Mason University, said that from Republicans’ perspective, Spanberger’s appearance with Biden “looks like a political gift” given the difficult national environment for Democrats.
 But a lot could change before November, he said.